mk-fg/trip-based-public-transit-routing-algo/README.rst

 Note that second query is much faster due to ``--cache gtfs-shizuoka.cache.pickle`` option, which allows to reuse pre-calculated data from the first query.

-Use ``-d/--debug`` option to see pre-calculation progress (useful for large datasets) and misc other stats and logging.
+Use ``--debug`` option to see pre-calculation progress (useful for large datasets) and misc other stats and logging.

 Routing engine